cocrawler/cocrawler/README.md

 cooperation of multiple crawl processes, enabling the horizontal scalability of the crawler over many cores and many nodes.

-Crawled web assets are currently stored as WARC files, although this interface is also pluggable.
+Crawled web assets are intended to be stored as WARC files, although this interface should also pluggable.

 ## Ranking